idkcode22/DebrisTweaksPlus/README.md

 # DebrisTweaksPlus
-I used this GitHub to make this mod which is where most of the code came from: https://github.com/NuggoDEV/DebrisTweaks-PC#features
+I used this GitHub to make this mod, which is where most of the code came from: https://github.com/NuggoDEV/DebrisTweaks-PC#features
 # Features
 1. Lifespan:
    Min, Max, Offset